deve-sh/calit.js/README.md

 # calit.js
-A JavaScript Featurette For a Calendar Widget
+A JavaScript Utility For a Calendar Widget